bob1de/hass-apps/docs/apps/schedy/tips-and-tricks.rst

 2. There'S a motion sensor ``binary_sensor.entrance_motion`` that switches to ``on`` when motion is detected.

-3. You've got a ``binary_sensor.dark`` configured in Home Assistant that, if it's on, should enable motion triggering.

 Ok, let's get started.

 1. Add a custom ``motion_room: entrance`` attribute to the